ihsanberahim/CursorDocs/nuxtjs/docs.md

 #### `alias`

 You can define page aliases.
 They allow you to access the same page from different paths.
-It can be either a string or an array of strings as defined [here](https://router.vuejs.org/guide/essentials/redirect-and-alias.html#Alias) on vue-router documentation.
+It can be either a string or an array of strings as defined [in the vue-router documentation](https://router.vuejs.org/guide/essentials/redirect-and-alias.html#Alias).

 #### `keepalive`

 Nuxt will automatically wrap your page in [the Vue `<KeepAlive>` component](https://vuejs.org/guide/built-ins/keep-alive.html#keepalive) if you set `keepalive: true` in your `definePageMeta`.
 This might be useful to do, for example, in a parent route that has dynamic child routes, if you want to preserve page state across route changes.

 When your goal is to preserve state for parent routes use this syntax: `<NuxtPage keepalive />`.
-You can also set props to be passed to `<KeepAlive>` (see a full list [here](https://vuejs.org/api/built-in-components.html#keepalive)).
+You can also set props to be passed to `<KeepAlive>` (see [a full list](https://vuejs.org/api/built-in-components.html#keepalive)).

 You can set a default value for this property [in your `nuxt.config`](/docs/api/nuxt-config#keepalive).